wonsunahn/CS1632_Sanitizer/README.md

 ```

 Or you can use your favorite Linux editor (mine is Vim).
 Or edit the files
-on VSCode on your laptop and git push to the repository, after which you can
-git pull from thoth.
+on VSCode if you used the VSCode Remote SSH extension to connect.

 Once you are done, invoke 'make' again to recompile the binaries: